 8088 external to external (qty 2): SAS SFF-8088 Adapter - This provides the inputs to the DAS from the HBA in another computer/server

-SAS - SATA whips (qty 4) - 1 cable occupies a single SAS port and provides 4 SATA connectors.
+SAS - SATA whip cables (qty 4) - 1 cable occupies a single SAS port and provides 4 SATA connectors.
 This cable is specifically for the BPN EL1 backplane I posted above.
 If your backplane is SAS, you will need an appropriate SAS cable.

 You can use existing disks or for an affordable new option, removing the WD EFRX disks from the WD Easystore or WD Elements external disk enclosures is a great affordable option.
 Best Buy (USA) often has great sales on the WD Easystores.

 Supermicro Chassis - $142 + $40 Shipping = $182

 PWS-1K28P-SQ Supermicro 1280W Power Supply - $50 x2 = $100

 Supermicro JBPWR2 Rev 1.00 JBOD Module - $45

 SAS to SAS Cable - $10 x2 = $20

 Two Ports Mini SAS SFF-8088 To SAS - $25